 What books do you recommend?

 There are lots of eBay books out there and I can’t say any of them really blew me away.
 They pretty much say the same things.
 If you can describe your item thoroughly and accurately and provide good, clear pictures that don’t hide anything, you know 90% of what you need to know from those books.
+They didn’t even share my favorite pro tip: Some post offices are open on Sunday.
+Shipping out a batch of orders on Sunday can make it easier to stay ahead, and getting your orders to sellers a day early is good for your feedback rating.

 It’s business knowledge you need, not eBay knowledge.
 Go to the library and read everything you can about the field that interests you.
 If you check out a book, read it, renew it, and then don’t want to give it back at the end of the renewal period, you probably should buy that book.